-It probably goes without saying, but as a native Austinite, my identity was forged and continues to be shaped by this city.
-It’s where I grew up, got my education, worked with interesting folks, raised kids, and made great friends … all who still live here with the exception of a few audacious stragglers.
-The Capitol and the University ofTexas have long been anchors of my personal compass, both geographically and intellectually.
+It probably goes without saying, but as a native Austinite, this city has always fit me like a glove, or maybe she has simply molded me to her hand.
+It’s where I grew up, got an education, worked with interesting folks, raised kids, and made great friends … all who still live here with the exception of a few audacious stragglers.
+The Capitol and the University of Texas have long been anchors of my personal compass, both geographically and intellectually.
 And speaking of geography, who can fault Austin’s, nestled at the foothills of the Hill Country, straddling the banks of the Colorado River?

 But I want to applaud our forefathers and mothers (can I hope there were some?) from the late 1800s who decided to cast aside the names of the east-west streets and simply assign numbers to them in ascending order from Town Lake northward.
 Before that, the east-west streets were named for trees.
-For logical reasons, First was called Water Street, but moving north, the street names were Live Oak (2nd), Cypress (3rd), Cedar (4th), Pine (5th), Pecan(6th); Bois de Arc (7th), Hickory (8th), Ash (9th), and in between UT and the Capitol was Magnolia Ave.
+For logical reasons, First Street was called Water Street, but moving north, the street names were Live Oak (2nd), Cypress (3rd), Cedar (4th), Pine (5th), Pecan(6th); Bois de Arc (7th), Hickory (8th), Ash (9th), and in between UT and the Capitol was Magnolia Ave.
 (19th), to name just a few.

 Imagine how difficult it would be to find your way downtown and beyond if we had to guide ourselves with some unsystematic list of the tree genus.
 Without numbers, we’d have no idea how far we need to go – or have yet to go – as we journey north-south.

 We’d be like Houston, whose downtown streets are a hodgepodge of Texas heroes and various places.
-Lacking rhyme or reason, the streets are named Rusk, Pease, Jefferson, Jackson, and Lamar Streets.
+Lacking rhyme or reason, the streets are named after Texans — Rusk, Pease, Jefferson, Jackson, and Lamar Streets.
 But why do they have a Capitol Street when there is no Capitol?
 Louisiana Street?
 What’s up with that?

 I will admit that Austin’s downtown north-south streets are a bit challenging, but at least they are laid out according to a recognizable theme, assuming you know your Texas river geography.
 Simply put, the streets from west to east (after West Avenue) are named in order of the rivers beginning with the farthest south (Rio Grande) and ending with Sabine (which for some reason is out of order with Red River).
 Clear?
-It may not be perfect but at least it’s a system that can be understood with a bit of Texas map study.
+It may not be perfect but at least it’s a system that can be understood with a bit of map study.

-But even more disturbing is the recent trend of naming just a few blocks of one of our numbered streets.
+But even more disturbing is the recent trend of naming just a few blocks of one of the numbered streets.
 Part of 26th street was renamed Dean Keeton Street, and a couple of blocks of 2nd Street are now Willie Nelson Blvd.
-Don’t get me wrong – my dad thought Page Keeton was a great dean of the UT Law.
+Don’t get me wrong – my dad thought Page Keeton was a great dean of UT Law School.
 And I first met Willie Nelson when I was 16, long before he adopted my hairstyle – not pig tails, but long and flowing – and have loved his music ever since.
 But why take a perfectly helpful numbered street and confuse citizens and visitors who are already struggling with the order of Texas rivers?